Make a car payment with a credit card.

 However, it's only fair to point out that using a credit card as a form of assistance (for struggling families) or to buy a car has some significant drawbacks as well as risks.
 If you know about these in advance, you can decide whether a credit card is the right route for you.

-- Not all dealers or lenders accept credit card payments as a form of payment.
+1) Not all dealers or lenders accept credit card payments as a form of payment.
+Some new car dealers will, but more likely a used auto dealership will allow this form of payment.
 Card issuers charge companies that finance or sell the automobile or motorcycle a percentage fee for every transaction, and with a large purchase like a car this can make the deal unprofitable.
 If the dealership does accept cards as a form of payment, you're unlikely to be able to negotiate a large discount on the windshield price.

-- You'll need to be disciplined and pay off most or all of your debt before any higher interest rate kicks in, or arrange to transfer the balance to a new low-interest card.
+4) You'll need to be disciplined when making a car payment with a credit card.
+Borrowers will need to pay off most or all of your debt before any higher interest rate kicks in, or arrange to transfer the balance to a new low-interest card.
 This is imperative, and this may be where the most risk comes into play.

 The idea of buying a car or making a monthly payment using a credit card may seem outrageous or risky (and it can be in some cases), but it's certainly possible.
 If you're aware of the limitations, risk, pros, and cons, it will help you decide whether this is the best option.
 But if have a decent credit rating as well as a future source of income, it could work out to be the best auto financing deal you'll find as well as an effective form of assistance for an existing payment.